Common household pet poisons

 Dr Adam says it’s common to see pets that have ingested painkillers such as Panadol and Nurofen, especially in cats.
-This can have a long-term detrimental impact, the severity of which many people underestimate, he adds.
+This can have a long-term detrimental impact, the severity of which many people underestimate.

 “I’ve had a client who thought the cat had a headache and gave it Panadol, and the cat died,” he says.
 “The metabolic pathways in a cat or dog are totally different to a human.”

 Other drugs, prescription and illicit, are becoming increasingly common.